Private Services and Requests

 This list contains some examples and is not exhaustive.
 We reserve the right to refuse private work for any reason

-The following is considered to be a private service and will be processed following paperwork and payment from external requestor.
+The following is considered to be a private service and will be processed following paperwork and payment from an external requestor; they will provide the paperwork for this request directly.

 • Solicitor Reports